-Companies dedicated to the practice of continuous improvement invest a lot of time and resources into training their employees and creating a culture around positive change.
-One way to make this easier and to smooth the path to improvement is to hire people who already are predisposed to embrace the idea.
+Companies dedicated to the practice of continuous improvement invest a lot of time and resources into training their employees and creating a culture centered around positive change.
+One way to make this easier and to smooth the path to improvement is to hire people who already have the right mindset.

 Bringing up continuous improvement during the initial interview and throughout the hiring process lets the applicant know how important it is to your organization, and helps you weed out people who will be resistant to feedback and change.